Catkin can run C++ unit tests using

 Each file or directory of tests must be registered with Catkin in the

-file using the catkin_add_nosetests
+CMakeLists.txt file using the catkin_add_nosetests function

-variable is set.
+if the CATKIN_ENABLE_TESTING variable is set.
 It's personal preference whether

 to put all tests in one file or split them among multiple files; use your best